georgtree/tcl_tools/README.md

 If you have different versions of Tcl on the same machine, you can set the path to this version with `-with-tcl=path` flag to configure script.

+On Windows you can use [MSYS64 UCRT64 environment](https://www.msys2.org/), the above steps are identical if you run it from UCRT64 shell.
+After installing the package, you can move tcl_tools package folder (usually located in `C:\msys64\ucrt64\lib\`) to path listed in `auto_path` variable of your local Tcl installation.

+On the other hands, because the package is Tcl only, you can just put files from `src` folder to `tcl_tools` folder together with `pkgIndex.tcl.in` renamed to `pkgIndex.tcl`.
+And then put this folder to path listed in `auto_path` variable of your local Tcl installation.

 # Supported platforms

 Any OS that has tcl8.6 (Linux, Windows, FreeBSD).